presnick/ProgramsInformationPeople/_sources/Assignments/ps6.rst

   Save this Python program, and run it with the command line: ``cd`` to the correct directory where you saved the file, and then type ``python hangman.py``, as you learned last week.

-  **Submit** your python file called hangman.py AND a screenshot of you successfully running the code and playing the game to `Problem 6 Unix Exercises <>`_ on Canvas.
+  **Submit** your python file called hangman.py AND a screenshot of you successfully running the code and playing the game to `Problem 6 Unix Exercises <UPDATELINK>`_ on Canvas.

   .. sourcecode:: python